Download in Microsoft Word format

 The first cantata of the cycle for the ninth Sunday after Trinity.

-In chapter 1 it was suggested that Bach required an impressive beginning for each of his major cycles.
+In the introduction to this volume it was stated that Bach provided an impressive beginning for his first two Leipzig cycles.
 Cs 75 and 76 were written before he took up his appointment and were clearly intended to open his account in his new post at the end of May 1723.
-Similarly, one year later, C 20 was a work of considerable proportion and originality, creating the format of chorale-antasia cantatas that he committed himself to, without interruption, for the following eight months.
+Similarly, one year later, C 20 was a work of considerable proportion and originality, creating the format of chorale-fantasia cantatas that he committed himself to, without interruption, for the following eight months.

 But we do not have any Bach cantatas for the period of Trinity to the eighth Sunday after Trinity in 1725.
 As it stands, C 168 might appear to be the first cantata of the third cycle, but it clearly wasn’t a large scale work appropriate for either Trinity or the first Sunday following it, bearing in mind that the latter marked the commencement of the 1723 and 1724 cycles.
-C168 does not begin with a chorus and, apart from the closing chorale, there is nothing for the chorus to do.
-And there are a number of other mysteries about this comparatively minor and undoubtedly enigmatic work.
+C 168 does not begin with a chorus; in fact apart from the closing chorale, there is nothing for the chorus to do.
+And there are a number of other mysteries about this comparatively minor enigmatic work.

 Furthermore, in addition to his weekly performance and composition duties for the church, Bach may well have been distracted at this time by the need to produce an important secular work required less than five weeks after C 168.
 C 205, written for Friedrich Müller of the Leipzig University, is a large-scale piece of fifteen movements, lasting almost forty-five minutes.
 Not even the most impressive of the second cycle fantasia cantatas were of this proportion.
 And in between the performances of Cs 168 and 205, Bach also provided new works for the twelfth and thirteenth Sundays after Trinity: Cs 137 and 164.

 But the mystery remains that no cantata of Bach′s survives from the eight weeks separating C 176 (the last of the second cycle) and C 168.
 Are they missing?
 Did Bach use the works of other composers as he was to do later in 1726?
-If that were so, the case for a work hastily composed is weakened.
+If that were so, the case for a work hastily composed without any particular justification is weakened.

 One further intriguing possibility exists.
 Might Bach have just heard of the death of his friend and erstwhile collaborator Salomo Franck and wished to provide a tribute to him by setting one of his texts for the following Sunday?
 (He would, incidentally, again turn to libretti of Franck′s later in this cycle e.g. Cs 164 and 72).